toss/es-toolkit/docs/installation.md

 deno add @es-toolkit/es-toolkit
 ```

-lease be aware that the package name includes an additional scope, distinct from npm, as per JSR restrictions.
+Note that the package name includes an additional scope, distinct from npm, as per JSR restrictions.

 ```typescript
 import { sum } from '@es-toolkit/es-toolkit';